Using the CUBIC Cluster

 Use a Docker Image containing R packages on CUBIC

-If you run into issues installing your needed R packages on cubic, you can use a Docker image that contains a number of R packages already.
+If you run into issues installing your needed R packages on CUBIC, you can use a Docker image that contains a number of R packages already.
 For example, if you have a huge analysis in R that requires you to submit a job on CUBIC, but you can’t successfully install your R packages of interests onto CUBIC, this method is a great workaround.

 This docker-R github repo contains documentation on how you can either 1) directly use a publicly available Docker image that contains a bunch of R packages already, or 2) build your own Docker image with the specific packages you need.
 After setting up your Docker image, you can submit a job on CUBIC to run all the Rscripts you want!
 For details, please see instructions here.